davesnx/styled-ppx/documents/css-extraction.md

 newlines are dropped when every contributing input file declared `env=production` in its `[@@@css.config ...]` (see the wire protocol section above); there is no CLI flag for this.

+### Cascade layers (opt-in)

+`--layers` (default off, and rejected together with `--order source`) wraps the deduplicated rule list from above into named CSS cascade layers, one per library, instead of one flat list. `@property` and `@keyframes` rules are pulled out ahead of every layer, since they are global registrations: a `@property` inside a layer would make the registration itself depend on layer order, and a `@keyframes` name is looked up by layer order too, so leaving both unlayered avoids surprises.
+After the registrations, one `@layer <lib1>, <lib2>, ...;` statement lists every library in the same dependency order as the default output, and then each library's remaining rules follow inside their own `@layer <lib> { ... }` block, still in that order.
+A layer's name is its library key with every character outside `[A-Za-z0-9_-]` replaced by `_` (the directory-fallback case uses the key's last path segment first).
+Two different keys can sanitize to the same name; the aggregator warns once and lets the two `@layer` blocks share that name, which CSS itself concatenates into a single layer.

+Layering rules changes how they interact with hand-written CSS, which is why the flag defaults to off.
+An unlayered declaration always beats a layered one, however low that layer sits, because the cascade only compares layers when both competing declarations are themselves inside a layer; a normal, non-`!important` layered rule loses to any unlayered rule regardless of specificity or source order. `!important` inverts
+that: an `!important` declaration in a layer beats an unlayered `!important` declaration, and among layers the earliest-declared layer wins for `!important` (the opposite of the normal-declaration order, where the latest layer wins).
+A consumer that turns `--layers` on has to put its own hand-written CSS — resets, palettes, fonts, an inline global stylesheet — into a layer declared before the generated ones, or that CSS's plain declarations stop overriding anything the generated, now-layered rules set.

 ## Atomization